 We were impressed by pCloud’s features, ease of use and strong security, too.
 You can read more about those in our pCloud review.

 There are plenty of choices for those who want to share files online.
 It is a competitive market, which is great for users.
 Most platforms have decent free offerings and reasonably priced paid services that offer more space.
+Check out our best online backup services for even more data safety and sharing options.

 Sign up for our newsletter